-I am married to Lisette, who is also a partner in Perspectivity, have 2 daughters – both born on the 13th (just like me, my father and grandfather).
-I am a lover of water (swimming, diving…), and I play piano and didgeridoo.
+I am married to Lisette, who is also a partner at Perspectivity, and have two daughters (who are both born on the 13th,just like me, my father and granddad).
+I love open water swimming and I play the piano and the didgeridoo.
 I also find it hard to choose between living in the city and living in the countryside.

 - Envisioning and innovation